mah0001/metadata-editor-docs-v2/quick_start_document.md

 # Quick-start: Document

 In this example, we will document a book titled "The Analysis of Household Surveys: A Microeconometric Approach to Development Policy" by Angus Deaton (2019).
 This book is freely available from the World Bank's Open Knowledge Repository at http://hdl.handle.net/10986/30394.
-We assume that you want to publicize the book in a data catalog, and provide a link to the book (not redistribute it in your own catalog).
+We assume that you want to publish information on the book in a data catalog, with a link to the World Bank's Open Knowledge Repository (i.e., we assume that you not plan to make the book directly available from your catalog).

-To begin, log in with your username and password, and navigate to the "My projects" page of the Metadata Editor.
-This page displays all the projects you have created and those that have been shared with you by others.
-If you are using the application for the first time, the project list will be empty.
+To begin, open the Metadata Editor link and log in with your username and password.
+The "My projects" page will be displayed, showing all the projects you have previously created and those that have been shared with you by others.
+If you are using the application for the first time and no project has been shared with you by other users of the Metadata Editor, the project list will be empty.

 ![image](https://github.com/mah0001/metadata-editor-docs/assets/35276300/8881df36-49cb-4b47-8acd-9f0ba8237727)